dalenewman/Transformalize/Articles/TransformalizeNorthWind.md

 ![check mode](../Files/init-mode.gif)

-The default mode (not specifying a mode) reads the input and updates the output **if necessary**.
-This works, but is not efficient, because it reads *all* the records from the input, generates a hash code, and compares it with the hash code stored in the output.
+By default, **`tfl`** reads input and updates output **if necessary**.

-Databases provide the ability to limit (aka query) the records returned.
-So, we can take advantage of this by using an existing, or adding a *version* column to the *Order Details* table.
-A version column is a value that increments anytime a record is inserted or updated.
+To determine if an update is necessary, it has to read *all* the input and compare it with the output.

-Conveniently enough, SQL Server offers a `ROWVERSION` type that gives us a version column without having to modify the application or add a trigger.
+It is inefficient to read *all* the input when we only need the updated or new records.
+So, we need to query by a field that increments every time a record is inserted or updated.
+Conveniently enough, SQL Server offers a `ROWVERSION` type that increments just like we need.

-Add a `RowVersion` column like this:
+Add a `RowVersion` column to `Order Details` like this:

 ```sql
 ALTER TABLE [Order Details] ADD [RowVersion] ROWVERSION;